barrybalondo/node-todo/README.md

-A simple todo app made using node
+A simple todo app made using node.